 To increase your chances of being hired as a financial analyst, you can obtain a Chartered Financial Analyst (CFA) designation.
 CFA is a prestigious title that is recognized across Canada and around the world.
 Becoming a Chartered Financial Analyst is a great way to stand out to recruiters.

 Are you a finance or accounting candidate?
 Rest assured that salary prospects in the industry are excellent in 2021 and are looking equally positive for 2022.
 For financial analysts, who are in demand in a wide variety of fields, the prospects are even better.

 According to the Canada Job Bank, the median salary for a financial analyst in Quebec in 2021 was $38.46/hr.

 And according to Jobilico, the average salary for financial analysts in Canada is $75,093 per year.
+A junior financial analyst will obviously not earn as much as a senior financial analyst: expect a gap of more than $35,000 between a junior and senior salary for the profession.
 Note that there are significant disparities from province to province, and salaries fluctuate widely depending on the professional’s years of experience and the company where they work.

 Find a financial analyst job in Quebec with Fed Finance

 To become a financial analyst, you need a background in finance or accounting.
 Having the skills and aptitudes most sought after by employers is also a big asset for aspiring financial analysts.

 Are you looking for a financial analyst position in Quebec?
 Fed Finance’s expert consultants can help you find a job that meets your needs.
 Check out our job offers in finance to find your dream job today!